Here Are Some Things You Can Do Now to Get the Best Gas Mileage on Your Car or Truck

 Don't Put Off Maintenance and Repairs

-Replace components as recommended in your owner's manual.
+Replace components as recommended in your owner's manual and ignore a repair shop's recommended services and intervals if they are different.
 Bad spark plugs, air filters, oxygen sensors and the like will make your vehicle run much less efficiently.
 If the computer is getting a bad reading from one area of the vehicle, it will be giving wrong instructions to the rest of the vehicle.
 Have your vehicle repaired immediately if any service lights illuminate on your dash.
 These lights indicate a failure in one of the components relating to fuel and emissions.
 Under the Federal Emissions Warranty, some repairs to emissions components are free for the first eight years or 80,000 miles.
 If your vehicle has mechanical problems, you could be decreasing your fuel economy by as much as 50%, not to mention harming the environment.

 Cars Are Controlled By Software, So Updates Might Be Available